Emiya-lin/hello-world/README.md

 I write a memo named "Git-memo" in ~/jupyter/Git-memo.ipynb.
 I also watch videos to review Git instructions.

 I will I can continue to modify this document and do well in this tool.

+The follow lines is to test "git log" command, so they are just meaningless.

+There are occasionally short windows in time when incredibly important things get invented that shape the lives of humans for hundreds for years.